NICMx/Jool/docs/en/intro-xlat.md

 The packet first gets NAPT'd from a private IPv4 transport address into a pseudorandom public IPv4 transport address that can be used by the CE.

 Though you can be forgiven if you’ve never NAPT’d into a reduced port range, you can be assured that this is a perfectly ordinary stateful NAT operation.
-Phe packet would already be routable, if we had an IPv4 network on hand.
+The packet would already be routable, if we had an IPv4 network on hand.

 ![Packet Flow: 192.0.2.1:40000--203.0.113.56:80 becomes 2001:db8:4464:2:::40000--64:ff9b::203.0.113.56:80](../images/flow/mapt-2.svg)